The Secret Rhythm Behind Movement: Understanding Arc Animation

 When animators mimic that — when motion follows a natural arc instead of a rigid line — it feels fluid, believable, and organic.
 It’s a foundational principle from Frank Thomas and Ollie Johnston that animators still live by.

-Why Arcs Matter So Much
+Why Arcs Matter So Much?

 Without arcs, movement feels robotic.
 Imagine a character waving, but their arm swings in a stiff line rather than a gentle curve — it looks unnatural, even unsettling.
 Arcs bring rhythm and grace, turning motion into expression.